 Hearing and vision tests

 Hearing and vision tests are a good idea for any child who has never been tested.
-Impaired vision or hearing can adversely affect learning, and young children often don't know or can't articulate that they can't see or hear properly. [more about vision services and school]
+Impaired vision or hearing can adversely affect learning, and young children often don't know or can't articulate that they can't see or hear properly. [more about vision services]

 Sports Physicals and Checkups